The Virtual Festival

 A dance theatre performance by Sandra Mifsud focus on the need of nature for us to reconnect with ourselves, our creativity and save our planet.

-Simone Cutajar, Marthese Formosa and Martin Bonnici (Shadeena Entertainment) with their audiovisual experience Solitary Bee takes us on a journey around the Maltese Islands meeting a host of colourful characters.
+Simone Cutajar, Marthese Formosa, and Martin Bonnici (Shadeena Entertainment) with their audiovisual experience Solitary Bee take us on a journey around the Maltese Islands meeting a host of colourful characters.

 Last but not least, through the EU-funded project JustNature, researcher and performer Moe Soliman will take you and your family on an expedition to the very heart of our planet.
 With these enticing shows, you will be gently reminded to appreciate and protect the true beauty of our Earth.

 Live Virtual Event 2021

 You can see what the LIVE Virtual event is all about by clicking on the links below to review all the footage recorded in the 2021 edition.